bbanting/budgettool/README.md

 - [ ] Search descriptions
 - [ ] Calendar view
 - [ ] Fix formatting in light of tags (remove tags from output?)
-- [ ] Any and all relationships for search tags; negating
+- [ ] Compound relationships for search tags; negating
     - tag+tag tag !tag tag+!tag
     - ! and + are reserved and cant be used in tag names
-- [x] When tags are removed by user, put into "old_tags" if there are entries that reference it
 - [ ] Watch dog or timeout for current year when changed from outside the shell
-- [x] Put records in records directory
 - [ ] When an entry is made for year that doesn't have a file, make a file

 ## Notes